rajbot/CDX-Writer/README.md

 Python script to create CDX index files of WARC data.

-Usage:
+Usage: `cdx_writer.py [options] warc.gz`

-`cdx_writer.py [--format format_str] file.warc.gz`
+Options:
+    -h, --help            show this help message and exit -f FORMAT, --format=FORMAT

-`--format` flag specifies the list of fields to include.
-If `--format` is not supplied, the default format "N b a m s k r M S V g" is used.
+                          A space-separated list of fields [default: 'N b a m s k r M S V g'] --use-full-path       Use the full path of the warc file in the 'g' field --use-item-path       Use IA item path of the warc file in the 'g' field.
+                          Similar to --use-full-path, but removes /n/items/ prefix from file path.

 Output is written to stdout.
 The first line of output is the CDX header.
 This header line begins with a space so that the cdx file can be passed